 Moje would replace dependence on a single text with the tools that workers in a scholarly field actually use.
 Students of history, for instance, would have at their disposal a variety of source documents that would help them construct their own narrative and understandings.

 She knows that it will be the educator’s job to find user-friendly materials and provide the scaffolding that will generate understanding.
-This task is somewhat easier now than it was when Moje was a classroom teacher.
-Now multiple text types and new media are at the fingertips of teachers and students.
+This task is somewhat easier now than it was when Moje was a classroom teacher now that multiple text types and new media are at the fingertips of teachers and students.

 “Teachers can employ many different forms of representation to construct knowledge of one concept—different genres (e.g. narrative, expository, poetics, music), different symbol systems (e.g. print, graphs, tables), and different semiotic tools (image, sound, and performance),” she writes in Foregrounding the Disciplines in Secondary Teaching and Learning.
 “Each of these forms—now readily available through digital venues—can support the construction of knowledge necessary to access the abstract print text of the disciplines.”